serihiro/simple_map_reduce/README.md

 [![Gem Version](https://badge.fury.io/rb/simple_map_reduce.svg)](https://badge.fury.io/rb/simple_map_reduce)

 # SimpleMapReduce

-- This is a [MapReduce](https://research.google.com/archive/mapreduce.html) implementation distributed framework written in ruby.
+This is a [MapReduce](https://research.google.com/archive/mapreduce.html) distributed framework written in Ruby.
-- This project is a experience project.
-So, the specifications will be changed suddenly.
+This project is an experimental project.
+So all the specifications will be changed suddenly.

 ## Installation